 Section 175 of the Education Act 2002 gives maintained schools and colleges a statutory duty to promote and safeguard the welfare of children, and to have due regard to the DCFS policy ‘Safeguarding Children and Safer Recruitment in Education’ and the Children Act 1989 and 2004 Guidance.

 In line with the guidance ‘Safer Recruitment’, our Personnel Team has completed Safer Recruitment training.
-All staff, including volunteers, who have access to young people in the College, have been carefully selected and screened and all have had an enhanced Criminal Records Bureau check prior to commencing work.
+All staff, including volunteers, who have access to young people in the College, have been carefully selected and screened and all have had an enhanced Disclosure and Barring Service (DBS) check prior to commencing work.
 Details of all appointments and checks are held in a central record.
 Staff will be inducted into the College and training will be given with regard to child protection.

 Designated member of staff

-The designated senior member of staff for all matters relating to child protection and safeguarding in this college is: Cheryl Mewton, Director of Studies.
+The designated senior member of staff for all matters relating to child protection and safeguarding for Truro College is: Cheryl Mewton, Director of Studies.
 The designated member of staff for Penwith College is: Lucy Maggs, Director of Operations at Penwith.
 You can contact these members of staff by emailing email@example.com.

-Our designated member of staff is fully trained and receives updated training every two years.
+Our designated members of staff are fully trained and receive updated training every two years.

-The College has a designated safeguarding governor, Mr Graham Brack, who will act as the link person between the governing body and the designated officer.
+The College has a designated safeguarding governor, Lizzie Sheridan, who will act as the link person between the governing body and the designated officer.